cometa-rocks/cometa_documentation/SECURITY.md

     * Steps to reproduce the issue or a proof-of-concept.
     * Any relevant configurations or settings.

 * Once reported, our team will respond promptly, outlining the subsequent steps in addressing your report.
-Expect regular updates on the progress towards a resolution, and we may request additional information or guidance.
+Expect regular updates on the progress toward a resolution, and we may request additional information or guidance.

 ### For security bugs in third-party modules: